 Below the District are Town and Parish Councils.
 In Rochford there are 14 of these.
 They are responsible for some local open spaces, some lighting and bus shelters, small scale environmental schemes such as hanging baskets, some local

-The Leader of the District Council is Councillor Mike Steptoe.
-As the most senior Councillor, Mike is Chairman of Executive meetings and is key to the Council's relationships with its partners.
-Mike is supported by a Deputy Leader, Councillor Mrs Cheryl Roe.
+The Leader of the District Council is Councillor Simon Wootton.
+As the most senior Councillor, Simon is Chairman of Executive meetings and is key to the Council's relationships with its partners.
+Simon is supported by a Deputy Leader, Councillor Mrs Cheryl Roe.